Updated On November 8, 2020

 However, these same casinos can offer sports wagering apps that won’t need in-person registration.
 Once those apps are launched you will technically be able to bet on sports from anywhere inside of Colorado.

-What are the Best Legal Sportbooks in Colorado?
+What are the Best Legal Sportsbooks in Colorado?

 At this stage, it’s too early to say for sure.
-There have been no sports betting licenses awarded to any casinos let alone a sportsbook even lanching in CO.
 There are a total of 33 casinos between the three towns in which sports wagering can be offered so if each one actually does go through with the regulatory process then there could be stiff competition in the Colorado sports gambling market.
 So far it looks like most have.

 The first casinos to be awarded sports betting licences so far are: